4. Official University Sanctions

 4.3 Temporary Suspension

-The University reserves the right to suspend a student, summarily and without notice, if in the judgment of the President of the University or the President's representative a student's presence would constitute a continuing danger to the person himself/herself, other persons or property, or that the operation of the University would be seriously impaired.
-In the case of temporary suspension, the student will be given written notice of the charges against him or her and a hearing before a Hearing Officer will be held within three (3) business days.
-The hearing will be conducted according to procedures outlined in section 5.2.3 of this document.
+The university reserves the right to suspend a student, summarily and without notice, if in the judgment of the President of the university or the President's representative a student's presence would constitute a continuing danger to the person himself/herself, other persons or property, or that the operation of the university would be seriously impaired.
+In the case of temporary suspension, the student will be given written notice of the charges against him or her following the conclusion of any related invesitgations and a hearing before a Hearing Officer will be held as soon as possible considering the complexities of the matter and the status of any related criminal proceedings.

 4.4 Automatic Sanctions for Grave Offenses